CONCRETE Designs to Thrive

 In the heart of Edinburgh's Old Town, we move from an original Patrick Geddes small town garden into a verdant oasis created by Ed and Paul from the tarmac back yard of their tenement.
 We discuss the nature of neighbourhood and how shared garden spaces can unite and engage.
 The pair discuss the work involved in creating their new garden including the canny reuse of tarmac slabs and the packing of new dividing wall, all examples of zero waste and circular design.
 Regenerative design principles are at work too, a new garden space increasing local biodiversity for the greater good.

-The realities of zero waste, circular and regenerative design are all core to our exploration in this programme.
+The realities of zero waste, circular and regenerative design, are all core to our Concrete Designs to Thrive.
+This encounter also introduces the theme of NEST, exploring Homes and Neighbourhoods.

 Click for the full adapted text of this conversation about Regenerative Garden Design